Updated on July 11, 2018

-The curse may have been broken in 2004, but the fans haven’t let it go entirely.
-Indeed, as both teams head to Florida this month for spring training, the rivalry remains as intense and bitter as ever.
-The teams finished back-to-back last season, and will be vying for the American League pennant again this summer.
+The curse may have been broken in the 2004 World Series, but the rivalry remains as intense and bitter as ever.
 It’s fair to say that Red Sox and Yankees fans dislike each other as much as fans of any two teams playing today.
 Insults, fights and an occasional brawl are not unknown in Yankee Stadium and Fenway Park when these rivals face off.

 Which makes those fans an obvious choice for studying rivalry and aggression.
 At least that’s what three Princeton University psychological scientists decided when they asked die-hard Yankees and Red Sox fans if they could peek inside their brains.
 Social neuroscientists Mina Cikara, Matthew Botvinick and Susan Fiske wanted to see which neurons lit up when loyalists and rivals experienced moments of victory or defeat.
 Specifically, they wanted to observe schadenfreude — experiencing pleasure because of another’s pain — and see if this complex emotion is linked in the mind to heightened desire for aggression.